This is Upstart

 AI-based lending expands access to affordable credit by constantly finding new ways to identify qualified borrowers.
 Yet an AI based model must avoid unlawful disparate impact or statistical bias, that would be harmful to disadvantaged groups.

-Upstart has demonstrated that our platform doesn’t introduce bias to the credit decision process and has developed reporting procedures to ensure future versions of the model will continue to be fair.
-In September 2017, Upstart became the first company to receive a No Action Letter from the Consumer Financial Protection Bureau (CFPB).* The purpose of such letters is to reduce potential regulatory uncertainty for innovative products that may offer significant consumer benefit.
-On November 30, 2020, at the expiration of our first no-action letter, we received a new no-action letter from the CFPB for a 3-year term.
+Upstart has demonstrated that our marketplace doesn’t introduce bias to the credit decision process and has developed reporting procedures to ensure future versions of the model will continue to be fair.
+In September 2017, Upstart became the first company to receive a No Action Letter (NAL) from the Consumer Financial Protection Bureau (CFPB).
+The purpose of such letters is to reduce potential regulatory uncertainty for innovative products that may offer significant consumer benefit.
+On November 30, 2020, at the expiration of the first NAL, Upstart received a new NAL from the CFPB for a 3-year term.
 On June 8, 2022, the CFPB terminated the program at Upstart's request.